fx-giant/giant-documentations/giant/ReadMe.md

 [exceptions.md](../visual/exceptions.md)

-Documentations on the data binding/use cases for hierarchical diagrams:
+Documentations on the data binding and use cases for hierarchical diagram:

 [exceptions.md](../visual/hierarchical-diagram.md)

-Documentations on the data binding/use cases for non-stacked SVG Funnels:
+Documentations on the data binding and use cases for non-stacked SVG Funnel:

 [non-stacked-svg-funnel.md](../visual/non-stacked-svg-funnel.md)

-Documentations on the data binding/use cases for sankey diagrams:
+Documentations on the data binding and use cases for sankey diagram:

 [sankey-diagram.md](../visual/sankey-diagram.md)

-Documentations on the data binding/use cases for stacked SVG Funnels:
+Documentations on the data binding and use cases for stacked SVG Funnel:

 [stacked-svg-funnel.md](../visual/stacked-svg-funnel.md)

-A quick guide on how to use bar charts:
+A quick guide on how to use bar chart:

 [using-bar-chart.md](../visual/using-bar-chart.md)

-A quick guide on how to use line charts:
+A quick guide on how to use line chart:

 [using-line-chart.md](../visual/using-line-chart.md)

-A quick guide on how to use pie charts:
+A quick guide on how to use pie chart:

 [using-pie-chart.md](../visual/using-pie-chart.md)